 The following excerpt is from this week's Earnings Trends.
 To see the full report, please click here.

-The Uninspiring Q3 Earnings Season
+Looking Ahead to Q3 Earnings Season

 The market hasn’t cared much in the recent past about negative revisions as aggregate earnings estimates have been coming down for over a year now.
 But if we are entering a post-QE world, as I believe we are, then it will likely be difficult to overlook negative earnings estimate revisions going forward.
 How the market responds to negative guidance and the resulting negative revisions will tell us a lot about what to expect going forward.